codepath/android_guides/View-Hierarchy-Animations.md

 <img src="http://imgur.com/yEm6Xn3.png"/>

-The default choreographed transition that is used by TransitionManager is `AutoTransition`, which performs a current fade, move/resizing if any elements have changed position or size, and a fade transition).
+The default choreographed transition that is used by TransitionManager is `AutoTransition`, which performs a current fade, move/resizing if any elements have changed position or size, and a fade transition.
 If you wish to create your own sequence, you can compose the transitions out of the built-in ones that are provided:

 * `slide` (entering/exiting from an edge)
 * `changeBounds` (resizing or moving)